suhailvs/djangobook.com/chapter04.rst

     >>> from django.template import Template, Context
     >>> t = Template('Your name is {{ name }}.')
     >>> t.render(Context())
-    u'Your name is .'
+    'Your name is .'
     >>> t.render(Context({'var': 'hello'}))
-    u'Your name is .'
+    'Your name is .'
     >>> t.render(Context({'NAME': 'hello'}))
-    u'Your name is .'
+    'Your name is .'
     >>> t.render(Context({'Name': 'hello'}))
-    u'Your name is .'
+    'Your name is .'

 The system fails silently rather than raising an exception because it's intended to be resilient to human error.
 In this case, all of the